This page lists definitions for terms used in Blender and this manual.

 - Manifold meshes, also called water tight meshes, define a closed non-self-intersecting volume (see also non-manifold).
 A manifold mesh is a mesh in which the structure of the connected faces in a closed volume will always point the normals (and there surfaces) to the outside or to the inside of the mesh without any overlaps.
 If you recalculate those normals, they will always point at a predictable direction (To the outside or to the inside of the volume).
 When working with non-closed volumes, a manifold mesh is a mesh in which the normals will always define two different and non-consecutive surfaces.
 A manifold mesh will always define an even number of non-overlapped surfaces.

 - A grayscale image used to include or exclude parts of an image.
 A matte is applied as an Alpha Channel, or it is used as a mix factor when applying Color Blend Modes.

 - Type of object consisting of vertices, edges and faces.

 - A polygon roughly the size of a pixel or smaller.

 ‘MIP’ is an acronym of the Latin phrase ‘multum in parvo’, meaning ‘much in little’.
 Mipmaps are progressively lower resolution representations of an image, generally reduced by half squared interpolations using antialiasing.
-Mipmapping is the procces used to calculate lower resolutions of the same image, reducing memory usage to help speed visualization, but increasing memory usage for calculations and allocation.
-Mipmapping is also a procces used to create small antialised samples of an image used for texturing.
+Mipmapping is the process used to calculate lower resolutions of the same image, reducing memory usage to help speed visualization, but increasing memory usage for calculations and allocation.
+Mipmapping is also a process used to create small antialiased samples of an image used for texturing.
 The mipmapping calculations are made by CPUs, but modern graphic processors can be selected for this task and are way faster.

 See the Mipmap option present in the System Preferences.